-ACPA is proud to launch a new Self-Advocacy Webinar Series designed for individuals and families affected by cleft and craniofacial differences.
+ACPA is proud to launch a new Self-Advocacy Series designed for individuals and families affected by cleft and craniofacial differences.
 Running from June 2026 through early 2027, this series will provide practical tools, personal insights, and empowering conversations focused on navigating healthcare, education, relationships, transitions to adulthood, and self-advocacy at every stage of life.

 Led by individuals with lived experience, these webinars aim to foster confidence, connection, and community.
 Explore the upcoming webinar topics below and register for free—exact dates, additional details, and registration will be added as they become available.